Podcastindex-org/podcast-namespace/README.md

 ## <u>Phase 6 (Open as of 9/28/2022)</u>

-The [following tags](https://github.com/Podcastindex-org/podcast-namespace/labels/phase6) are under review for inclusion in this phase.
+Tags [listed here](https://github.com/Podcastindex-org/podcast-namespace/labels/phase6) are under consideration for inclusion in this phase.
 New tag submissions are welcome.

+Additionally, the following tags have been formally adopted into the namespace.
+They are fully documented in the XMLNS document located [here](docs/1.0.md).
+Please see that file for full implementation details.

+- **\<podcast:txt>** <br>

 <br>